Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 the V3 pushed me to think again about the V1, a moving-bridge stile actuator could solve the 3rd problem (the worst).
 So I decided to give it a possibility.

-EDIT: I uploaded a short video to explain the project's action (https://youtu.be/cvmhpcmZNPQ).
+Short video to explain the project's action (https://youtu.be/cvmhpcmZNPQ).

 Problems:
   1) very big;